Mineralogy Certification Course

 Formula: KAl2[AlSi3O10](OH)2

-Muscovite is one of the most essential minerals representative of mica.
+Muscovite is one of the most important micas.
 It is widely distributed in many metamorphic and igneous rocks.
-Muscovite is usually referred to as "white mica."
-It occurs mainly in white, gray, or yellow color but is of light saturation.
-For muscovite, as for others, micas perfect cleavage is a prominent distinguishing feature.
-Muscovite can form crystals of pseudohexagonal shape.
+Usually called "white mica," muscovite occurs mainly in white, gray, or yellow color with light saturation.
+Perfect cleavage is a characteristic feature of muscovite, as it is for other micas.
+Muscovite can form pseudohexagonal crystals.
 Very fine-grained muscovite is known as sericite and resembles glitter.

 Mineral property | Muscovite characteristics |